 Thrive@CMU, a 99-152 two unit, pass-no pass mini course was designed by a team of upper-class students, faculty and staff to help participants think critically about their overall well-being and success here at CMU.
 Themes addressed in this mini will include balancing academic and campus involvement, relationships, holistic health, stress, resilience and finding purpose.
 This class is designed for small group discussions and therefore limited to 16-18 students per section.
 This fall semester, we are piloting a sophomore version of thrive@CMU in a residential setting (Morewood Gardens).
 The course is listed as 99-152B2, Thrive@CMU.
 It will take place on Tuesdays, starting Mini 2 (start date Oct.
 25th from 10:30 a.m. to -11:50 a.m.
 If you have questions regarding this course or if you would like to sign up, please email Angie Lusk at email@example.com.

 Join us November 13th – 16th, 2016 at MIT for ISAM - where people, knowledge, and inspiration will fuse to catalyze makerspaces that have impact on the student learning experience and alumni success.
 Learn best practices, network with other makerspace advocates and tour MIT's makerspaces!
 For more info, the program/topics and to register, see the ISAM website.
 Generous travel support is available, especially for students!
 Apply here.
 We can cover most students' travel costs and registration if they show off cool stuff in the poster session and apply for support!
-Learn how to submit a poster, here.
+Learn how to submit a poster at project-manus.mit.edu.
 Faculty can also apply for partial support.
-We are also looking for exciting video on Makerspace Best Practices that we can highlight in the technical program, learn more here!
+We are also looking for exciting video on Makerspace Best Practices that we can highlight in the technical program.
+Learn more at project-manus.mit.edu!